 Almost Everyone Can Benefit From Chamomile Tea, but Be Aware of Its Contraindications

 Based on the published research, almost anyone can benefit and enjoy chamomile tea, but beware of the side effects, especially for infants and children.
 If you’re thinking about incorporating this herbal tea into your diet, be sure to consult with your doctor first to rule out allergies and potential complications that may disrupt your health.

 Frequently Asked Questions About Chamomile Tea

 A: Chamomile tea is generally safe to drink for healthy adults.
 When treating colic for infants, however, caution is strongly advised as consuming it may increase their risk of other diseases, namely botulism.
 Consult with a doctor first for safety reasons.

 Q: What does chamomile tea taste like?

-A: Chamomile tea is commonly described to have an apple-like taste with floral sweetness.
-It normally doesn’t require any sweeteners due to its natural flavor, but other ingredients can be added if you want to experiment.29
+A: Chamomile tea is commonly described as having an apple-like taste with floral sweetness.
+It normally doesn’t require any sweeteners due to its natural flavor, but other ingredients can be added if you want to experiment.23

 Q: Does chamomile tea help with sleep?